kdaily/aws-cli/proposals/pr-contrib-guide.md

 Once a pull request is complete with to the satisfaction of the maintainers, it can be merged and acknowledged as contribution from the community.

-We do not want to discourage users to contribute or make proposed changes, but we need to acknowledge that the maintainers still have limited bandwidth to give feedback on implementation or design and review pull requests.
+We do not want to discourage users from contributing or proposing changes, but we need to acknowledge that the maintainers still have limited bandwidth to give feedback on implementation or design and review pull requests.
 If an issue has not been explicitly marked as being available for contribution, it should not be